Frequently Asked Questions

 Baby's Health

 Good question, right?
 Here's the scoop.
 Iron is an essential nutrient that can help support your baby's brain development and learning skills.
-Babies are born with their own stores of iron and also get dietary iron from your breastmilk or baby formula.
+Babies are born with their own stores and also get dietary iron from your breastmilk or baby formula.
 If you are breastfeeding, be sure to ask your pediatrician about iron supplements.
 Around the middle of their first year, your baby needs additional sources of iron in her diet, especially if she is breastfed.
 To help ensure your sweet pea is getting enough iron, the American Academy of Pediatrics recommends feeding your baby iron-fortified baby cereal or meat each day to meet their daily iron needs.
-Just two servings of Good Start® baby cereal meets your baby's need for iron.

 Breastmilk and formula are the main source of nutrition but, as your baby gets older, hard, dry stools are difficult for babies to pass and let's face it, aren't fun for any of us.
 Just remember that even some healthy babies go several days without pooping.
 Constipation is not caused by iron in your baby's formula, but could be due to a number of factors, including the intro of new foods or other changes in your routines.
 If your baby does have constipation issues again and again, definitely reach out to your doctor.